Last updated: March 4, 2026

 A complete trade plan requires clear exit points for both a losing and a winning scenario.
 The flag’s structure provides logical, non-emotional levels for both.

-• Stop Loss Placement: This is set on the opposite side of the pattern.
-For a bullish flag, the stop goes just below its lowest channel point.
-For a bearish flag, it goes just above its highest point.
-This defines a clear invalidation level.
+• Stop Loss Placement: Strict risk management requires placing the protective order on the opposite side of the pattern.
+For a bullish flag, placing the stop just below its lowest channel point establishes a hard exit.
+For a bearish flag, positioning it just above its highest point defines a clear invalidation level.
+Mastering these exact placements requires a solid understanding of how to calculate stop loss to protect trading capital effectively.

 • Take Profit: The profit target is typically calculated by measuring the height of the flagpole and projecting that same distance from the breakout point.
 This is known as the “measured move” technique.